Lance Krall

-Lance Krall (born December 9, 1970) is an American producer, screenwriter, and actor of half Vietnamese descent.
+Lance Krall (born December 9, 1970) is an American producer, screenwriter, and actor.
 He became well known after his portrayal as "Kip" in the role in faux-reality show The Joe Schmo Show.
 He went on to create and star in The Lance Krall Show and Free Radio.
 He is the co-founder of Picture It Productions, a television development and production company based in Atlanta.

 Early life and education

 Krall was born in Monterey, California.
 Because his father, John Krall, was a Naval aviator, and his mother, Vietnamese-born Yung Krall, was a spy for the CIA, Lance spent most of his life moving from country to country and state to state.
-Government and military life shuffled Lance and his family to California, Hawaii, Saigon, London, Paris, Frankfurt, Washington D.C., and New Mexico.
+Government and military life shuffled Lance and his family to California, Hawaii, Saigon, London, Paris, Frankfurt, Washington, D.C., and New Mexico.
 Krall's family finally retired from government life in 1983 and settled in Georgia.
 Krall attended Shiloh High School and Georgia State University.